logaan/vlad/README.md

 poluted with conditional statements and models poluted with virtual attributes.
 Vlad aims to avoid this mess.

-To use vlad add the following to your `project.clj` dependencies:
+To use Vlad add the following to your `project.clj` dependencies:

     [vlad "1.0.0"]